 - The class teacher will meet with you formally at least once a term (this could be part of learning conversation meetings or separately), in order to discuss your child’s progress and the support that they are receiving.
-Ms Holloway may also attend meetings either by request or as part of her monitoring role.
+Ms Dunne may also attend meetings either by request or as part of her monitoring role.

 - Class teachers are always happy to discuss your child’s needs if you have questions or concerns between more formal meetings.
 Please speak to them directly to arrange this.

 - An appointment can be made with the SENCo to discuss support in more detail if required.
-The SENCo has release time on a Thursday afternoon from 1.00 – 1.30pm and will happy to meet with you then.
+The SENCo works one day a week (usually Wednesday) and will happy to meet with you then.

 What support will there be for my child’s overall well being?